-How do search engine work
+How do search engines work

-In a world before search engines, we had directories and encyclopedia to search for information.
+In a world before search engines, we had directories and encyclopedias to search for information.
 It took a precious amount of time to go through all the listed items.
 With the advent of search engines, the same search can be accomplished within fractions of a second.

 A search engine is a software application developed to search the Internet or the World Wide Web for a specified item in such a way that it brings out the best possible search result.
 The user interface of a search engine has a text box in which the user can type the items to search for information.
 The results of a search are displayed in an ordered list of links, articles, images, videos, scholarly articles etc. This page is known as the Search Engine Result Page or SERP.
 Search Engines use efficient algorithms to perform the searches.
 There are three important tasks to carry out this process: